Speech and Language Milestones for Toddlers (12-24 Months)

 Receptive language skills (18-24 months)

 Comprehension skills: Between the ages of 18 and 24 months, your child should undergo a big jump in their comprehension abilities.
 Children should be able to understand at least 50 different words spoken to them.
 They may not be able to say all of these words, but they should at least comprehend them.
-You can observe this by watching how your child responds to simple directions, as well as monitoring if they pay attention appropriately.
-One way to gauge their comprehension is to determine how well they identify objects.
+You can observe this by watching how your child responds to simple directions.
+Another way to gauge their comprehension is to determine how well they identify objects.
 A toddler should be able to point to most common objects during this stage when you label them.

 Playing appropriately: This time in your child's life should be filled with many play activities.
 You will begin seeing your child start to play more appropriately with items.
 For example, your child should use two objects together.
 This could be simple things like pretending to mix a spoon in a bowl, or giving a baby doll a bottle.
 Similarly, you should see your child start to use objects toward themselves and others.
 Your toddler may pretend to feed you or brush your hair.